the Inspired-glass Gallery - Recent work

 - and will depend very much on the complexity of your design and the type of glass you want to use.

 Church Window Repair

-Although we spend most of our time creating new stained-glass work, from time to time we do get asked to undertake repairs to existing works.
+Although we spend much of our time creating new stained-glass work, increasingly often we do get asked to undertake repairs to existing works.

 This little West Cork window had come off second-best in an argument with a builder’s stepladder. (ouch!)

 To repair the window using conventional techniques would have been very time-consuming and costly, as it would have involved extracting the fragile 100-year-old window from the stonework, dismantling it and completely rebuilding it.

 However, using a combination of modern technology and a certain amount of low cunning we were able to make a cost- effective repair in next to no time.

 It's a sad fact that it can often cost more to repair an existing stained-glass window than to create a brand new one - so, unless your broken window is of great historic or sentimental value, it may be worth replicating it in modern materials, rather than trying to repair it.

 In this case, there was no direct replacement for the original glass, but we managed to locate some modern glass that was a reasonably accurate colour-match, and would pass a casual inspection.